aleshaleksey/fansys23/14-poisons-and-diseases.md

 This often determines the effects and what kind of mortals can be affected.
 For example a poison that affects the nervous system or blood will not affect [plants](10-conditions-types.md#mortals), since they lack these.
 However, game mechanics generally do not tie this to the poison's function and it is considered flavour related.
 That said, groups that enjoy "realism" may wish to apply these rules (although it should be done with care if at all!).

 #### Effect
 Most poisons do some direct poison damage and cause the "poisoned" condition.
 In addition, poisons can cause direct HP damage, as well as damage to any of the base [stats](02-base-rules.md#stats).
-Certain poisons may even affect SP/MP dice or seal of supernatural abilities.
+Certain poisons may even affect SP/MP dice or seal supernatural abilities.

 ___
 ### Types of Poison